EdisonWard/EdisonWard/README.md

 ## About Me

-My role at the Bill & Melinda Gates Foundation centered on cybersecurity excellence, where endpoint management and attack mitigation were daily mandates.
-With a professional grounding in IT support, our collective efforts fortified the security of over 1,500 domain accounts and were instrumental in preventing potential financial and reputational harm to our organization.
+At the Bill & Melinda Gates Foundation, my focus on cybersecurity has been paramount, leading initiatives that bring devices into compliance and fortify over 1,500 domain accounts against unauthorized access.
+Our team's work in phishing attack analysis and incident response has been vital in protecting the organization's integrity and finances.

-I excel in analyzing and neutralizing sophisticated phishing threats, and my commitment to robust incident response practices is unwavering.
-The technical support expertise I refined at Intellectual Ventures, culminating in the swift closure of more than 2,250 tickets, reflects my dedication to operational efficiency and customer satisfaction.
-My mission is to empower organizations to operate securely in an increasingly complex digital environment.
+My technical and network-related support background, honed at Intellectual Ventures and Wave Broadband, is marked by efficiently resolving countless issues, which underscores my commitment to operational excellence and customer service.
+Dedicated to empowering organizations, I champion the secure and efficient operation of technology in complex digital landscapes.

 ## Experience